PaddlePaddle/docs/doc/fluid/advanced_guide/data_preparing/feeding_data_en.rst

 In the code above, :code:`image` and :code:`label` are two input data layers created by :code:`fluid.data` . :code:`image` is float data of shape :code:`[3, 224, 224]` ; :code:`label` is the int data of shape :code:`[1]` .
 Note that:

-1. When the Executor executes, it checks whether the :code:`shape` and :code:`dtype` defined in the data layer's data and feed data are consistent.
+1. When the program is executing, executor will check whether the :code:`shape` and :code:`dtype` defined and feeded are consistent.
 If they are not consistent, the program will exit with an error.
-For some tasks, in different rounds, some dimensions of the data will change, You can set the dimension value to None.
-For example, if the 0th dimension will change, you can set :code:`shape` to :code:`[None , 100]`.
+In some tasks, the dimension will change in different training steps.
+For this case, the value of the dimension can be set to None.
+For example, the :code:`shape` can be set to :code:`[None, 100]` when the 0th dimension will change.

 2. Data type of category labels in Fluid is :code:`int64` and the label starts from 0.
 About the supported data types,please refer to :ref:`user_guide_paddle_support_data_types_en` .